danbz/aesthetic-programming/7-VocableCode/Readme.md

 - [Rita library](http://rednoise.org/rita/) by Daniel Howe

 **Questions to think about:**
+- How would you perform queer code?
-- What is the program about?
+- Describe what is the program about?
 - Try to contextualize your sketch:
-  - **Analyze** your own e-lit work by using the text *Vocable Code* or other texts that address code and language.
+  - **Analyze** your own e-lit work by using the text *Vocable Code* or other texts that address code, voice and language.
-  - What is the **aesthetic aspect** of your program in particular by making reference to the relationship between **code and language**?
+  - How would you reflect upon various layers of voices in your program?

 ## Assigned Readings:
 - Cox, Geoff, and Alex McLean. *Speaking Code*.
 MIT Press, 2013.
 17-38.